Southeastern Baptist Theological Seminary

-Southeastern Baptist Theological Seminary (SEBTS) is a Baptist theological institute in Wake Forest, North Carolina.
-It is affiliated with the Southern Baptist Convention. in Wake Forest, North Carolina.
+Southeastern Baptist Theological Seminary (SEBTS) is a Baptist seminary in Wake Forest, North Carolina.
+It is affiliated with the Southern Baptist Convention.
 It was created in 1950 to meet a need in the SBC's East Coast region.
-It was voted into existence on May 19, 1950, at the SBC annual meeting and began offering classes in the fall of 1951 on the original campus of Wake Forest University (then Wake Forest College) in Wake Forest, North Carolina.
-The undergraduate program is called The College at Southeastern.
+It was voted into existence on May 19, 1950, at the SBC annual meeting and began offering classes in the fall of 1951 on the original campus of Wake Forest University (then Wake Forest College).
+The undergraduate program is called Judson College at Southeastern.
 The current president is Daniel L. Akin.

 It has been accredited by the Association of Theological Schools in the United States and Canada (ATS) since 1958 and by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) since 1978.